 I don't wear much colour.
-I was a bit of a rock chick, a bit of a goth, and very much a 20-something wearing Banana Republic while working in New York.
+I was a bit of a rock chick, a bit of a goth, and very much a 20-something wearing Banana Republic in New York at the turn of the millennium.
 When my mother said, more than 20 years ago, "Actually, Sarah, the black suit looks better than the brown," I took that as permission to wear only black for the rest of my life.

 But as I've moved through my 40s, I've started accessorizing with colour.
 First it was shoes and bags.
 Then I ventured into grey and dark blue clothing.
 I wear a few pleasantly neutral scarves and sweaters.
 And now, shocking neon pink and orange.

 I couldn't relate to the idea that neon was a trend this year (again!), although though I do own a neon yellow sports bra, and always like the small splash of colour it adds to my neck.